 A force can be a push or a pull.
 It is not something you can see or touch, but can see it in action.
 Forces can be measured using a device called force meter.
-The unit of force is called the newton.
-It is represented by the symbol N. A force of 2N is smaller that 7N.
+The unit of force is called the Newton.
+It is represented by the symbol N. A force of 2N is smaller than 7N.

 A force resulting from non-physical interaction is called

 'Action-at-a-distance force' and examples include gravitational, electrical or magnetic force.

 Force meters contain a spring connected to a metal hook.
 The spring stretches when a force is applied to the hook.
 The bigger the force applied, the longer the spring stretches and the bigger the reading.

 A force diagram is usually used to show the forces acting on an object.
 An arrow, with a name, length and direction is used to represent a force.